luisvinicius167/dutier/README.md

  * @param { handler } handler Your function that will be triggered when some state change.
  */

-// components/app/index.js
-import {subscribe, unsubscribe, getState} from 'dux';
+import {subscribe, unsubscribe, getState} from 'duxter';

   componentWillMount(){
      // when some state change, do something.